code-autonomy/code-autonomy.github.io/index.md

 Users have the option to specify their interest categories, receiving notifications when new clubs matching their preferences emerge or existing clubs incorporate those categories.

 Administrators have the responsibility of monitoring the platform for inappropriate content and are empowered to introduce new categories reflecting musical preferences, capabilities, and objectives.

+The Manoa Club Connects project utilizes GitHub for version control and collaboration, Meteor as the web framework, React for building user interfaces, and IntelliJ IDEA as the integrated development environment (IDE) for coding and development tasks.
+These technologies and resources facilitate efficient development and deployment of the project.

 ## Features
 * **Roles** (users, admin): users can buy or sell goods and services, while administrators monitor user behavior and manage categories and other functionalities.